OneIdentity/safeguard-ps/samples/README.md

   This script creates an approver group, requester group, and an entitlement with the given name.
   The entitlement will have a Password, an SSH, and an RDP access policy in it.
 The Password access policy will be auto-approved.
 You just need to fill out the scopes and group memberships.

+  This script is a good sample for showing how to use the `Invoke-SafeguardMethod` cmdlet directly.

 - **fix-service-account-ssh-keys.ps1**